zyga/cachingproxy/README.md

     CachingProxy.set_repr_mode(CachingProxy.REPR_FAKE)
     # Record everything in memory but don't use it
     CachingProxy.set_cache_mode(CachingProxy.CACHE_KEEP)

-    # Create a real launchpad object
+    # Create a real launchpad object and wrap it in a proxy
+    from launchpadlib.launchpad import Launchpad
     lp = CachingProxy(Launchpad.login_anonymously("testapp"))

     # Use launchpad object somehow
     print("USING REAL OBJECT")
     use_lp(lp)